Nuclei-Software/nuclei-linux-sdk/README.md

   ~~~

 * If you have trouble in get clean working tree, you can try command
-  `git submodule update --recursive --init` again, you might need to
+  `git submodule update --recursive --init --depth=1` again, you might need to
   retry several times depending on your network access speed.
+* If you still have issues, please check FAQ sections at the bottom of this README.md

 This will take some time and require around 2GB of disk space.
 Some modules may
 fail because certain dependencies don't have the best git hosting.
 The only